apache/solr-operator/docs/upgrade-notes.md

   Please refer to the [Zookeeper Operator release notes](https://github.com/pravega/zookeeper-operator/releases) before upgrading.

 ### v0.2.7
-- Do to the addition of possible sidecar/initContainers for SolrClouds, the version of CRDs used had to be upgraded to `apiextensions.k8s.io/v1`.
+- Due to the addition of possible sidecar/initContainers for SolrClouds, the version of CRDs used had to be upgraded to `apiextensions.k8s.io/v1`.

   **This means that Kubernetes support is now limited to 1.16+.**
   If you are unable to use a newer version of Kubernetes, please install the `v0.2.6` version of the Solr Operator for use with Kubernetes 1.15 and below.